zeeshanmcp12/linux/notes.md

   - /etc
     - nfsmount.conf
 - What is an absolute path?
+  - Always start out with the root directory represented by slash (/)
   - Complete path of file or directory
     - /home/zeeshan/scripts/script.sh
+    - cd /var/log
 - What is a relative path?
+  - pwd -> print working directory
+    - starting directory for a user might be /home/zeeshan/
+    - root or super user will be from /root directory
   - Which is refer to as short path
+  - to change the directory using reletive path:
+    - cd ..
   - ../../script.sh
+  - ../ -> means go one directory up
+  - ../../<filename>
+  - cd - -> go to previous directory
 - Listing files and directories
   - ls
   - ls -a